labscript-suite/prawn_digital_output/README.md

 cls - Clear the current sequence of programmed outputs.

-clk ext: Sets the system clock to the clock input at GPIO pin 20.
+clk ext - Sets the system clock to the clock input at GPIO pin 20.

-clk int: Sets the system clock to the internal system clock.
+clk int - Sets the system clock to the internal system clock.

-clk set <clock frequency in decimal>: Sets the clock to the specified clock frequency.
+clk set <clock frequency in decimal> - Sets the clock to the specified clock frequency.

 cur - Prints the last command entered.